 Judd was tempted to ask more about where Alex was, but refrained for his own peace of mind.

 “I ain’t going anywhere.
 I’ll call Dawn and keep you posted.
-See you soon, Alex.”
+Stay safe, Alex.”

 Judd tapped off the line and pressed Dawn’s number next.
 It rang once, then twice, then another time, all the while Judd paced back and forth.
 He came to a stop at the fifth ring, bracing one hand against the kitchen table and tapping his fingers.
 Where was she?
 He was used to her picking up quickly, and it sure wasn’t like her to ignore his calls.